We observe

 There was a C9.7 solar X-ray flare today that caused moderate

-stereo of the strongest part of this solar shockwave event that occurred
+in stereo of the strongest part of this solar shockwave event that

-and 22.2 MHz on the other channel.
-This was a particularly
+channel and 22.2 MHz on the other channel.
+This was

-at 2230 kilometres per second!
-It sounds like a freight train rolling
+the Sun at 2230 kilometres per second!
+It sounds like a freight train

 December 6, 2006 An